-I am an educator by training, gardener by choice, and worshiper of the natural world.
+I am an educator by training, a gardener by choice, and worshiper of the natural world.
 I appreciate good literature, movies, music, coffee, and food.
 I have a masters degree in instructional design and a diploma in landscape design.
-My professional work experience includes teaching children that science is cool, writing and editing educational materials, designing landscapes and gardens, and owning and operating a butterfly farm and nature center.
+My professional work experience includes teaching children to read, writing and editing educational materials, and owning and operating a butterfly farm and nature center.
 (Yelp, you read that correctly.
 I was a butterfly farmer!
 See this post.)

 I am deeply grateful for the life I am experiencing and am excited to build new relationships through a common goal to create and maintain beauty on this earth.